FranxYao/RDP/src/annotation/annotation_guidelines.md

 ```
 This is a SEM cluster because all these words about about publishing papers/ documents/ reports.
 They are of the same mearning group

-## If the clusters can be of more than one classes
+## If the clusters can be of more than one classes, follow the priority SEM > SYN > LEX
 For example, if the cluster is like:
 ```
 papers 101 | pens 82 | tables 37 | chairs 22 | computers 12
 ```
 These are all words about office tools (SEM) and also plural nouns (SYN).

-In this case choose SEM over SYN
+The rule is to follow the priority SEM > SYN > LEX (for now you can ignore why we have this priority -- it comes from linguistic theories).
+So in this case, just choose SEM over SYN.

 Another example is:
 ```